imarranz/data-science-workflow-management/book/090_monitoring_and_continuos_improvement.md

 \begin{figure}[H]
     \centering
     \includegraphics[width=1.0\textwidth]{figures/chapters/090_monitoring_and_continuos_improvement.png}
-    \caption*{The concluding chapter of this book centers around the essential topic of monitoring and continuous improvement within the context of data science projects.}
+    \caption*{The concluding chapter of this book centers around the essential topic of monitoring and continuous improvement within the context of data science projects.
+Image generated with DALL-E.}
 \end{figure}

 Monitoring refers to the ongoing observation and assessment of the model's performance and behavior.
 It involves tracking key performance metrics, identifying any deviations or anomalies, and taking proactive measures to address them.
 Continuous improvement, on the other hand, emphasizes the iterative process of refining the model, incorporating feedback and new data, and enhancing its predictive capabilities.